 - What are floor and ceiling price levels and how do they limit both losses and profits?

-- How do Nadex spreads let you limit losses without getting stopped out?
+- How do Nadex call spreads let you limit losses without getting stopped out?

 Buy time to be right and protection against being wrong.